Table of Contents

 3. Home Interiors: $20,000

 Before you move into your new home, you’ll need furniture, electronics, utensils, silverware, and bathroom essentials.
-These may sound relatively cheap, but the costs can add up quickly.

 The costs will depend upon your taste, quality of finishes, location, and the outlet you order from.
 For a 2,500 sq. ft. home, you should budget at least $20,000 on interior furnishings.